TheArchiviste/Prolog-Learning/README.md

 # Prolog Learning Journey

 Welcome to my Prolog learning journey!
-This repository serves as a documentation of my progress, key takeaways, and projects as I explore the world of logic programming with Prolog.
+This repository serves as a documentation of my progress, key takeaways, and projects in logic programming with Prolog.

 ## 🚀 Why Prolog?
 Prolog (Programming in Logic) is a declarative programming language that excels in symbolic reasoning, pattern matching, and solving problems involving rule-based logic.
 It is widely used in artificial intelligence, natural language processing.